UltraStar-Deluxe/USDX/game/languages/readme.txt

-.o0 Ultrastar Deluxe in your Language 0o.
+.o0 Ultrastar Deluxe in your language 0o.

 -----------------------
    Table of Contents
 -----------------------
 1. Introduction
-2. Statistic Wild-Cards
+2. Statistic wildcards
-3. Texts to Add
+3. Texts to add

 -----------------------
 1. Introduction:
 -----------------------
-To translate USD to a new language, take the English Language File, or another one that is up to date and Edit the Texts behind the Equal Mark(=).
+To translate USD to a new language, take the English language file, or another one that is up to date and edit the texts behind the equal mark(=).

 -----------------------
 2. Statistic Wild-Cards:
 -----------------------
-Here are some Information about the Wild-Cars in the Language Texts for the Statistic Screens (STAT_...):
+Here are some informations about the wildcards in the language texts for the statistic screens (STAT_...):
-Information that will replace the Wild-Cards:
+Information that will replace the wildcards:

 STAT_OVERVIEW_INTRO:
   Format: